-The Republic of Mauritius has been known since the 10th century when the island was first colonized by the Arabs, then by the Malaysians, abandoned for almost 500 years until the arrival of the Dutch in 1500.
-From that moment the island passed into Portuguese, French and English hands and finally gained independence in 1968 becoming – together with the smaller Rodrigues and Agalega islands – one of the most stable and secure democratic states in Africa.
+The Republic of Mauritius has been known since the 10th century when the Arabs first colonized the island, then by the Malaysians, abandoned for almost 500 years until the arrival of the Dutch in 1500.
+From that moment, the island passed into Portuguese, French, and English hands.
+Finally, it gained independence in 1968, becoming – together with the smaller Rodrigues and Agalega islands – one of Africa’s most stable and secure democratic states.
 Today it is one of the most popular destinations for seaside and nature tourism in southern Africa because of its beautiful beaches, beautiful coral reefs, and natural environment of rare beauty.

 1. Port Louis

-In this guide, we will discover the main attractions of the largest of the islands of Mauritius on an adventure in this corner of paradise off the coast of Africa.
-Port Louis, the state capital, is a city of 150,000 inhabitants located in the northwest of the island and home to the main political and economic institutions of Mauritius.
+In this guide, we will discover the main attractions of the largest Mauritius islands on an adventure in this corner of paradise off the coast of Africa.
+Port Louis, the state capital, is a city of 150,000 inhabitants located in the northwest of the island and home to Mauritius’s main political and economic institutions.
 It is often visited less carefully by tourists, who are more interested in the island’s beaches; this colonial city hides many attractions not to be missed.

 2. Fort Adelaide